You know the easiest way to get the stress out of parenting?

 Of course, as always, there are no right or wrong answers.
 The aim of these questions is to simply help you figure out where you are, and what you can change, to make mornings a great time of the day for you and your entire family!

-The Long-Term Action Plan
+The Ongoing Action Plan for Fine Parents

 Examine your family’s sleep schedule and make sure that all members are getting an appropriate amount of sleep.
 If not, adjust your obligations and activities so that everyone is getting to bed on time.
 After a few weeks of getting enough sleep look back and see if you have noticed an easier morning routine with your kids.